[Last updated: 15 March 2022]

 Black Diamond Headlamps?

 I thought the old Fox Fury and Black Diamond lights were bad.
 Then I found Nolan headlamps.
 These are even older models – 10-15 yrs old.
 I think they have stopped designing new headlamps for the last decade and a half and are just trying to sell their old surplus lights.
-These headlamps too – are on many of the best headlamps review sites because at one time, years ago, they were the best that were made.
+These headlamps too – are on many of the best headlamps review sites because at one time, years ago, they were the best made.
 Today, just about everything is better, especially one of our favorite headlamps.

 Fenix Work Headlamps